-The H1B visa program went into effect with the “Immigration Act of 1990.”
-Its original intention was to help U.S. tech firms in addressing labor shortages.
 The program allowed companies to hire nonimmigrant workers on a temporary basis to fill the open roles in areas like engineering and tech.
-The program is still in effect, with some of the nation’s largest employers using it.
+This program is still in effect, with some of the nation’s largest employers using it.

-To qualify for the H1B visa, you must meet certain criteria.
-Foreign nationals must provide legitimate educational credentials.
-This must be a bachelor’s or master’s degree from a college or university or its foreign equivalent.
-Also, they must provide any degrees, qualifications, or certificates that show a deep knowledge of the role they are applying for.
+To qualify for the H1B visa, workers must meet the following criteria.
+Firstly, foreign nationals must provide legitimate educational credentials in order to join the American workforce.
+This must be a bachelor’s degree, a master’s degree, or other higher education.
+Also, workers must provide any degrees, qualifications, or labor certification that shows highly specialized knowledge of the role they’re applying for.

 Individuals seeking H1B status must also have a company or employer willing to sponsor them.
 The employer will need to file the H1B petition on behalf of the foreign national applying for sponsorship.
 The sponsoring company or employer must also prove that there is a lack of U.S. citizens applying for the job in question.

-In order for a company to sponsor a worker, they must petition on behalf of the worker for them to obtain their H1B visa.
-The position that they’re offering must be in a “specialty occupation.”
-This means that the job requires the use of specialized knowledge in order to successfully carry out the duties of the position.
+In order for a company to sponsor a worker, they must first fill out labor condition applications with the U.S. Department of Labor.
+Then, the employer must file an H1B petition with the USCIS on behalf of the worker.
+The position that the employer is offering must also be in a “specialty occupation.”
+This means that the job requires the use of highly specialized knowledge in order to successfully carry out the duties of employment.